 Over the years, I discovered that leading a church is one of the most complicated leadership assignments on earth.
 The church is the ultimate volunteer organization.
 Ministry leaders have to cast vision, lead change, raise money, motivate people, navigate conflict, recruit and manage staff, mobilize volunteers, exegete culture, and so much more.

 Leadership training wasn't the curriculum of my academic education.
 It’s the stuff I had to learn in the trenches of daily responsibility.
 And, I’m not alone.

 Not long ago, I was on the phone with a church planter I’ve known for a decade.
 He is an amazing guy.
 Honest.
 Passionate.
 Transparent.
 Gutsy.
 A pioneer among pioneers.
 We chatted for a while about the challenges of ministry he was facing and then he said it this way, “Nobody out there is helping a guy like me with the challenges of leadership in a setting like mine.”

 And, we need a flood of leaders from emerging generations who will lead the way into an emerging world.
-We need to give our lives away to those amazing men and women.
+Those of us busy denying that we are getting older need to give our lives away to those amazing men and women following behind us.